jacqueline-wong/CEE4530/Lab6/team10_lab6.md

 ##### What changes to the experimental method do you recommend for next year (or for a project)?

-In Figures 1 and 2, it can be seen that different teams used different flow rates.
-While it is educational to see how very high flow rates render the adsorption column effectively useless

-Use the same flow rates, stating it explicitly in rpm.
+From Figures 1 and 2, it can be seen that different teams used different flow rates.
+While it is educational to see how very high flow rates render the adsorption column effectively useless, to compare the breakthrough curves by varying the mass of activated carbon, perhaps it would be good to explicitly state the flow rate that should be used, as well as the setting in revolutions per minute (rpm) for the peristaltic pump.

+Another suggestion is to label the diagram of the setup to state which connection uses a T-shaped connector and which one uses a T-shaped valve, as we initially spent a bit of time being confused about which one would go where since we had a limited number of each item..
+Additionally, there were no instructions about how the T-shaped valves themselves worked in the textbook, so adding these in the instructions would be good as well.

+It would also be good to identify the maximum amount of activated carbon that can be placed in the adsorption column such that the experiment can be completed within one lab session.
+We saw teams using small amounts of activated carbon without any sand in the column, resulting in activated carbon "floating" and being suspended in the column while water was pumped through.
+While it seemed clear for us to fill the gaps with sand, perhaps the instructions could make it more clear to do so.

 ```python
 from aguaclara.core.units import unit_registry as u